 This handwritten recipe was recently discovered in my mother-in-law's old recipe box.
 I have been slowly working my way through her collection of recipes as well as my mother's recipes to determine which of them we wish to keep.

-Now I will be the first to tell you that eating almond paste cookies despite the fact of them containing some healthful attributes will never make the portion of the food pyramid that nutritionists espouse.
-But for an aromatic and delicious sweet treat these cookies are hard to beat for flavor.
+Now I will be the first to tell you that eating almond paste cookies—despite the fact that they contain some healthful attributes—will never make the portion of the food pyramid that nutritionists espouse.
+But for an aromatic and delicious sweet treat, these cookies are hard to beat for flavor.
 Eat and enjoy them in moderation if you can control yourself!

 - 1 cup butter at room temperature

 - 1/2 teaspoon baking soda

 - 1 cup almond paste (I used just 7 ounces, which came in one package)

 - 1/2 cup nutmeats

 - Cream the butter with the sugar and, when well mixed, beat in the eggs.